 mean(ds)and press Enter to see the result (

-The Interactive window is integrated with help, so enter
+The Interactive window is integrated with help, so entering

-?mean, for example, and you'll see help for that function in the R Help window in Visual Studio.
-For additional details on this feature, see Help in R Tools for Visual Studio.
+?meandisplays help for that function in the R Help window in Visual Studio.
+For details, see Help in R Tools for Visual Studio.

 Some commands, such as

-The interactive window also lets you review your history, load and save workspaces, attach to a debugger, and interact with source code files to shortcut copy-paste operations.
+The interactive window also lets you review your history, load and save workspaces, attach to a debugger, and interact with source code files instead of using copy-paste.
 See Working with the R Interactive Window for details.

 Experience code editing features

-Working briefly with the interactive window above demonstrated basic editing features like IntelliSense that also work in the code editor.
-If you enter the same code as before, you'll see the same auto-completion and IntelliSense prompts, but not the output, of course.
+Working briefly with the interactive window demonstrates basic editing features like IntelliSense that also work in the code editor.
+If you enter the same code as before, you see the same auto-completion and IntelliSense prompts, but not the output.

 Writing code in a

-.R file lets you see all your code at once, and makes it easier to make small changes to different parts of the code and then see the result by quickly running the code in the interactive window.
+.R file lets you see all your code at once, and makes it easier to make small changes and then quickly see the result by running the code in the interactive window.
 You can also have as many files as you want in a project.
-When code is in a file you can also run it step-by-step in the debugger (as we'll see later).
-All of this is very helpful when you're developing computational algorithms and writing code to manipulate one or more datasets, especially when you want to examine all intermediate results.
+When code is in a file, you can also run it step-by-step in the debugger (discussed later in this topic).
+These capabilities are helpful when you're developing computational algorithms and writing code to manipulate one or more datasets, especially when you want to examine all intermediate results.